 - Manage the Combat Training Center Program.

-- Identify requirements for and manage over 900,000 Army training aids, devices, simulators and simulations.
+- Identify requirements for and manage more than 900,000 Army training aids, devices, simulators and simulations.

-- Manage Integrated Training Area Management (6 million acres), Sustainable Range and Standards in Training Commission programs.
+- Manage Integrated Training Area Management, Sustainable Range and Standards in Training Commission programs.

 - Manage the Army Training Support System Enterprise.